jeffgran/jeffgran.com/projects.md

 I still want to get back to this and go through the other 3 courses in the series.

+### krs (Crypto Homework Helper Functions) [(github)](https://github.com/jeffgran/krs)

+This is just a little toy program I wrote in rust while going through the Coursera cryptography courses.
+It implements some algorithms we learned in that class and has a CLI interface.
+I mostly wrote this for some practice with rust and to help me do the homework problems without doing this math by hand.

 ## Elixir

 ### Aho-Corasick [(github)](https://github.com/jeffgran/aho_corasick.ex)